Matakishi's tea house

 We all piled into our convoy of cars and headed to parts unknown for a promised feast; none too soon either, the sea air and a fair amount of walking had given me a fierce appetite.

 You can just make out Malamute and Grimm in Tobi's car if you are familiar with their distinctive outlines.
-After a short drive we arrived at the beach.
-There were no sea gulls which was surprising but welcome.

 These are the little restaurants that salt and cook the freshly caught fish.